-Work is now complete to replace approximately 120,000 sleepers between Sea Lake and Dunolly, enabling speed restrictions to be removed along the line.
+Work is also complete to replace approximately 120,000 sleepers between Sea Lake and Dunolly, enabling speed restrictions to be removed along the line.

-The revised package of works will increase the number of train paths on the Murray Basin network from 28 paths to 49 paths removing around 20,000 truck trips from Victorian roads.
+The revised package of works will increase the number of weekly train paths on the Murray Basin network from 28 paths to 49 paths, removing thousands of truck trips from Victorian roads.

 These works will address key operational issues identified by industry and will deliver more freight paths, reduce journey times and boost network reliability and resilience.

 The revised program of works has been developed in consultation with industry stakeholders, with their feedback used to inform the project scope and staged delivery of works.

 The project will increase the capacity, reliability and efficiency of the network, supporting the movement of goods by rail.

 Rail Projects Victoria is progressing the detailed planning and design work for each package of upgrades.

 Track upgrades from Ararat to Maryborough are complete, with re-re railing in this 88 km section finished at the end of last year.